Siemens Venture: Ontario Northland

 In December 2022, the Government of Ontario and Ontario Northland announced a investment to reinstate the Northlander passenger service between Timmins and Toronto.
 The government announced that it had ordered three, three-car trainsets (two coaches and a cab car) with a food service area, which would be paired with a Charger locomotive.
+As of April 2026, two of the trainsets have been delivered to Ontario Northland.